-Motorcycle rider hurt in Sunday crash in Huntsville
+Motorcyclist hurt in Sunday crash in Huntsville

 HUNTSVILLE, Ala.- Police say a man riding a motorcycle was hurt when he collided with a car on Sunday.